Breakfast at Sunrise

-Breakfast at Sunrise is a 1927 silent film comedy directed by Malcolm St. Clair and produced by and starring Constance Talmadge.
+Breakfast at Sunrise is a 1927 American silent comedy film directed by Malcolm St. Clair and produced by and starring Constance Talmadge.
 It was distributed by First National Pictures.

 Breakfast at Sunrise is one of the “sophisticated comedies” that St. Clair filmed of Paramount.

 The film presents a “doubled-plot line” in which two couples “rivaling each other, respectively toast with champagne, and the dueling/doubling effect is achieved with cross-cutting.”